Majestic Kenya Safari

 On the southern shores of Lake Naivasha, is Lake Naivasha Sopa Lodge.
 The lake is the only fresh water lake within Africa’s Great Rift Valley.
 Amidst bathing hippo, the lake teems with fresh water fish both for fishing and sport.
 This is the safari traveler’s place of relaxation and rejuvenation, a perfect blend of luxury and safari spirit.
 Here the avid bird watcher sees paradise in a vast array of exotic bird life.
 The lake region is host to distinctive herds of plains game and the elusive, black faced colobus monkey.
 Accommodation: Lake Naivasha Sopa Lodge has a total of 21 cottages, consisting of 4 rooms each, total 84 rooms all with panoramic views of the lodge environs and the lake.
 Luxuriously appointed rooms feature spacious sunken lounges, while upper floor rooms have their own private balcony on which to relax, sunbathe or view game.
 All rooms are en suite.
 Non-smoking rooms are available.

-Day 4 – Drive to Masai Mara Game Reserve
+Day 4 – Drive to Maasai Mara Game Reserve

-After breakfast traverse the Rift Valley and ascend its western rim into the Masai land and to the famous Masai Mara Game Reserve.
+After breakfast traverse the Rift Valley and ascend its western rim into the Maasai land and to the famous Maasai Mara Game Reserve.
 Afternoon game drive to view the “Big Five” and other wildlife in the magnificent scenery of the Mara, famous for the Wildebeest and Zebra migration and its abundance of resident wildlife.
 Overnight at Sarova Mara Camp on full board basis.